 All AboutExcessive Drinking in Cats

 Have you ever noticed cat diarrhea in a litter box and rushed to make sure your furry friend had enough water to rehydrate after being sick?
-If Kitty's had a recent bout of digestive upset - such as vomiting and diarrhea - chances are theincreased water consumption is due to a normal need to rehydrateafter a great deal of water loss.
+If Kitty's had a recent bout of digestive upset - such as vomiting and diarrhea - chances are theincreased water intake is due to a normal need to rehydrateafter a great deal of water loss.
 When your cat continues to thirst more than usual over several days, the cause might be an underlying health condition.

 As with humans, blood sugar problems like diabetes mellitus can cause excessive thirstin both female and male cats.
 When too much glucose builds up in the blood, the excess is excreted through more frequent urination.
 Resulting dehydration causes a person - or kitty - to drink more.
 Since cats often tinkle in private, you may only notice their increased thirst.